 Turboprop aircraft are typically used in regional aviation on short and medium-haul routes where cost-efficiency is of prime importance.
 Furthermore, they are dominant in places with low passenger traffic or in so-called micro geographies where airstrips are shorter or rudimentary, thus, ideal for connecting small developed and remote cities.
 Moreover, their capacity to operate at low, slow speeds and altitudes is beneficial in difficult terrains and underserved airports.

-Finally, other roles in the specialized area of aviation such as in medical evacuation, surveillance, agriculture, and other aids are also significant uses.
-Their ability to operate from smaller runways or improvised airfields makes them versatile for range of missions.
+Finally, other roles in the specialized area of aviation, such as in medical evacuation, surveillance, agriculture, and other aids, are also significant uses.
+Their ability to operate from smaller runways or improvised airfields makes them versatile for a range of missions.
 This is the reason turboprops are a crucial part of aviation.
 They provide reliable service in niche markets that are often neglected by larger jet aircraft.

 Comparing Jets and Turboprops